Identification

 The law also states that the final decision on the age assessment, taken by the Juvenile Court, is notified to the child and to the guardian or the person exercising guardianship and must indicate the margin of error.[36]

-Currently, however, according to ASGI’s experience, L 47/2017 is not applied uniformly on the national territory.
-In some areas, the multidisciplinary teams required by law have been established- Consequently, age assessment is still conducted through wrist X-ray, with results not indicating the margin of error.[32]
+Currently, however, according to ASGI’s experience and as the mentioned INMP report proved, L 47/2017 is not applied uniformly on the national territory.
+In some areas, the multidisciplinary teams required by law have been established- Consequently, age assessment is still conducted through wrist X-ray, with results not indicating the margin of error.[37]

 The age assessment is often required even in presence of identity documents and even when there is no reasonable doubt about the minor age.
 However, the law does not provide the timing for the decision and, pending the results, the minor is often treated and accommodated as an adult, therefore also in situations of promiscuity with adults.
 Furthermore, the child is often not informed and involved actively in the procedures and he or she is not aware of the reasons for the examinations.
 On the other hand, a certainly positive element consists in the decrease of cases in which age assessment is requested by authorities not entitled to carry out such proceedings.

-As mentioned, and reported by several organizations belonging to the network Tavolo Minori Migranti,[39] two directives diffused in Friuli Venezia Giulia region on 31 August and 21 December 2020 by the Public Prosecutor at the Juvenile Court of Trieste authorized – contrary to the guarantees enshrined in the Zampa Law (L 47/2017) – the security forces and the border authorities to consider migrants intercepted at the Italy-Slovenia border as adults in case the authorities themselves have no doubts about their adulthood, regardless of their eventual declaration of minor age and the consequent judicial review required by law.
-This gives a discretionary power to the authorities for the attribution of age to migrants and refugees subjected to border controls, which clearly contrasts with the provisions of the L 47/2017.[40]
+As mentioned in the previous AIDA report,[42] and reported by several organisations belonging to the network Tavolo Minori Migranti,[43] two directives published in the Friuli Venezia Giulia region on 31 August and 21 December 2020 by the Public Prosecutor at the Juvenile Court of Trieste authorised – contrary to the guarantees enshrined in the Zampa Law (L 47/2017) – the security forces and the border authorities to consider migrants intercepted at the Italy-Slovenia border as adults in case the authorities themselves have no doubts about their adulthood, regardless of their eventual declaration of minor age and the consequent judicial review required by law.
+This gives a discretionary power to the authorities for the attribution of age to migrants and refugees subjected to border controls, which clearly contrasts with the provisions of the L 47/2017.[44]
 Through the implementation of this practice the informal readmission procedure to Slovenia was also applied to migrants declaring themselves as minors.

-According to what was reported to ASGI, these directives ceased to be implemented and, with the arrival of minors from Ukraine, many Juvenile Courts recalled the need to follow the age assessment procedures dictated by the Zampa law.[41]
+According to what was reported to ASGI, in 2021 these directives ceased to be implemented and, with the arrival of minors from Ukraine, many Juvenile Courts recalled the need to follow the age assessment procedures dictated by the Zampa law.[45]
+However, it is possible that, due to the new regulatory provisions provided for by Decree-Law 133/2023, converted by Law 176/2023, the practice may be implemented again.

 According to L 47/2017, the age assessment decision can be appealed, and any administrative or criminal procedure is suspended until the decision on the appeal.[46]
 Before this law, in the absence of a specific provision, children were often prevented from challenging the outcome of age assessments.